viki-org/storm-docker/source/docs/docker/zookeeper.md

 IP address, otherwise the Zookeeper cluster will not be able to carry out elections and Storm will not run.
 Once again, storm-docker takes care of that for you.

-## For Hackers

-For machines which run multiple components of the storm-docker repository, the `zookeeper` Docker has to be started first, since the `storm-nimbus` and `storm-ui` Docker link to the `zookeeper` Docker.